dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-climate-change.md

 the cynical recognize this as unwise or at least precarious.
 As the collective policy consensus wavers, so does the actual value of specific renewables and the incentivization factors driving supply & demand.
-Suddenly, *all of those products* -- that people make to meet a need that was only ever a need to meet some parameter of an international treaty on climate change -- *dramatically readjust in perceived value*.
+As that consensus waivers, all of those products dramatically readjust in perceived value.

 This is essentially a bubble in renewables that continues insofar as certain apprehensions are maintained by international policy.
 These